-- .
-Restate the purposes and significance of financial statement analysis, - .
-Explain the uses of financial statement analysis, - .
-Express the parties interested in financial statement analysis,

-Outline the limitations of financial statement analysis.

-Analysis

-Accounting Ratios :

-The study of this chapter would enable the student to:

-- .
-Recite the meaning of ratio and accounting ratio,

-- .
-List the meaning of ratio analysis,

-- .
-Describe the objectives and advantages of ratio analysis, limitations of ratio analysis,

-- .
-Classify the types of accounting ratios:

-- .
-Interpret and solve:

-liquidity ratios,

-- solvency ratios,

-- activity ratios,

-- profitability ratios.

-Cash Flow Statements:

-The study of this chapter will enable the student to

-- .
-Demonstrate the meaning of cash flow and cash flow statement, - .
-Lay out the objectives of cash flow statement, - .
-State the importance or uses of cash flow statement, - .
-Express the limitations of cash flow statement, cash flow from investing activities cash flow from financing activities, .
-Preparation of cash flow statement.

-Cash Flow Statements continued:

 .
+Restate the purposes and significance of financial statement analysis, .
+Explain the uses of financial statement analysis, .
+Express the parties interested in financial statement analysis, Outline the limitations of financial statement analysis.
+Analysis Accounting Ratios: The study of this chapter would enable the student to: .
+Recite the meaning of ratio and accounting ratio, .
+List the meaning of ratio analysis, .
+Describe the objectives and advantages of ratio analysis, limitations of ratio analysis, .
+Classify the types of accounting ratios: .
+Interpret and solve: liquidity ratios, solvency ratios, activity ratios, profitability ratios.
+Cash Flow Statements: The study of this chapter will enable the student to .
+Demonstrate the meaning of cash flow and cash flow statement, .
+Lay out the objectives of cash flow statement, .
+State the importance or uses of cash flow statement, .
+Express the limitations of cash flow statement, MAY TOPICS WITH LEARNING OUTCOMES Cash Flow Statements continued: .
+Computation of cash flow from different activities:

+cash flow from operating activities

-Computation of cash flow from different activities: cash flow from operating activities
+cash flow from investing activities cash flow from financing activities,